Rajeevk1391/RajeevCapstone/README.md

 # Project  Tasks
 Steps in Completing This Project
  1: Scope and perpose of this Project

  2: Under this project, Circle CI have been used to implement the blue/green or rolling deployment.

- 3: i have used AWS Kubernetes as a Service and build the Kubernetes cluster.
+ 3: I have used AWS Kubernetes as a Service and build the Kubernetes cluster.

  4: Build your pipeline

  5: Test your pipeline

 # Environment Setup: